trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 .. -----------------------

 ..
-A TriBITS project, repository, package have a number of files in which varaibles can be set and commands can be called in order to affect how the project is defined and configured.
+A TriBITS project, repository, package have a number of files in which variables can be set and commands can be called in order to affect how the project is defined and configured.
 With so many files that can be included by TriBITS, it can be difficult to know where the right place is to set a given set of variables.
 The primary considerations for where to set a variable